squid-cache/squid-cache.github.io/GitHints.rst

 == Rebase your feature branch to another official branch ==

 A feature branch that was branched off master often needs to be rebased on top of a versioned Squid branch (e.g., v4.0) so that the feature can be backported to a specific Squid release series.
-A similar need arises when you were developing a, say, v3.5 fix but then realized that the Squid Project wants you to submit a pull request against the ''master'' branch instead.
+A similar need arises when you were developing a, say, v3.5 fix but then realized that the Squid Project wants you to submit a pull request against the ''master'' branch instead. /!\ To simply cherry pick officially committed changes into a new feature porting branch, see "git cherry-pick --help".
+This section covers more complex (and relatively rare) use cases where rebasing the old feature branch is more appropriate than cheery picking individual commits into a new feature branch.

  1. Here is a possible first step to switch the base of your feature branch:{{{#!shell git rebase --fork-point upstream/master --interactive --onto upstream/v4.0